NSW 2

 Both the Executive Director and Community Engagement Team Manager were early adopters of the Technology of Participation methodologies early in their respective careers and have been enthusiastic in their leadership to integrate facilitation, collaboration and engagement practices in NPWS.
 They attest to the role Core Creators has played in building the organization’s capacity to apply facilitation skills and techniques to identify, plan and manage teams and the multiple issues they handle on a daily basis.

-The strategic thinking and planning skills developed has provided team leaders, managers and directors with a framework that is robust and effective in driving fundamental cultural change across the organization.
-The framework has also been applied to empower Aboriginal joint management groups to make decisions about managing Country and to engage external stakeholders in difficult conversations to address contentious issues.
+The strategic thinking and planning skills developed have provided team leaders, managers and directors with a framework that is robust and effective in driving fundamental cultural change across the organization.
 Additionally, Core Creators, via their design and delivery, has helped the CET and participating team leaders, managers and directors build their confidence, understanding and skill in facilitation and engagement.